welopment/evolution/README.md

 Evolution
 =========

-A simple to use optimization library based on evolutionary algorithms.

-It can be used in both dart and flutter projects.
+An optimization library based on evolutionary algorithms for use in dart and flutter projects.

 # Getting started